grosjo/fts-xapian/README.md

 Example: "<john@doe>" will create jo, oh, ... , @d, do, .. joh, ohn, hn@, ..., john@d, ohn@do, ..., and finally john@doe as searchable keywords.

-Set "debug=1" to see verbose messages in the log
+Set "verbose=1" to see verbose messages in the log, "verbose=2" for debug

 Restart Dovecot: